Pylons/pyramid/docs/narr/unittesting.rst

 the result of a particular codepath through a Python function, you need only be concerned about testing the code that *lives in the function body itself*.
-If the function accepts a parameter that represents a complex application "domain object" (such a a model, a database connection, or an SMTP server), the argument provided to this function during a unit test *need not be* and likely *should not be* a "real" implementation object.
+If the function accepts a parameter that represents a complex application "domain object" (such as a model, a database connection, or an SMTP server), the argument provided to this function during a unit test *need not be* and likely *should not be* a "real" implementation object.
 For example, although a particular